hphelion/documentation/moonshot/prepare.supportmatrix.md

 </table>

-**Important:** The Baremetal host’s internal storage space depends on the number of nodes planned to be provisioned and the size of the images being used to provision.
+**Important:** The Baremetal host's internal storage space depends on the number of nodes planned to be provisioned and the size of the images being used to provision.
 To calculate your internal storage needs, use the following equation:

     Baremetal internal storage = X * N + N * 110MB + 100GB